AmpelProject/Ampel-core/docs/sphinx/contribute.rst

 Contribute
 ----------

+.. warning:: This section is obsolete.
+See :ref:`legacy-porting-guide`.

 Users can contribute a plugin that provides any combination of the following components:

 1. A *channel*, or set of configurations for existing T0 (filter), T2 (compute), and T3 (reporting) modules.